 The Global Coalition against Daesh was formed in September 2014 and is unique in its membership, scope and commitment.
 Together, the Global Coalition is committed to degrading and ultimately defeating Daesh.

-The Coalition’s 73 members are committed to tackling Daesh on all fronts, to dismantling its networks and countering its global ambitions.
-Beyond the military campaign in Iraq and Syria, the Coalition is committed to: tackling Daesh’s financing and economic infrastructure; preventing the flow of foreign terrorist fighters across borders; supporting stabilisation and the restoration of essential public services to areas liberated from Daesh; and exposing Daesh’s delusional narrative including its claims to statehood, military success and the group’s false religious narrative.
+The Coalition’s 74 members are committed to tackling Daesh on all fronts, to dismantling its networks and countering its global ambitions.
+Beyond the military campaign in Iraq and Syria, the Coalition is committed to: tackling Daesh’s financing and economic infrastructure; preventing the flow of foreign terrorist fighters across borders; supporting stabilisation and the restoration of essential public services to areas liberated from Daesh; and countering the group’s propaganda

 Tackling Daesh’s propaganda, and its destructive and hateful messages, is critically important to the success of the Global Coalition’s efforts.
 Daesh’s use of social media tied to acts of terror is well-documented.
 In response, the Coalition is committed to exposing the falsehoods that lie at the heart of Daesh’s ideology, and to present a positive, alternative future for the region.